philippe44/AirConnect/README.md

 To view the log, `journalctl -u airupnp.service`

-Obviously, from the above example, on use -x if you want a custom configuration.
+Obviously, from the above example, only use -x if you want a custom configuration.
 Thanks [@cactus](https://github.com/cactus) for systemd cleaning

 ## Start automatically in MacOS (credits @aiwipro)